Otomakan/Meteor-React-Blog/README.md

 This is an example of a blog I built for my little sister using Meteor, React and a headless CMS (Curerently Contentful, but also one ButterCMS branch).
 I want to make this an easy to setup boilerplate.

-You can find a demo at meteoreactblog.herokuapp.com
+You can find a demo at meteoreactblog.herokuapp.com.
+Feel free to Contribute and if you need any info drop me a line at meteoreactblog@jmisteli. or maybe just to tell me if you built anything interesting using anything here!

 ## TL;DR

 The reason for building it this way is that I wanted to build a blog in React but didn't really like working with the current Node CMSs.
 So I decided to use a headless CMS I started with ButterCMS then used contentful because I can get more free content.
 Now the problem is that I want to stay in free tier as long as possible which wont be option if there is a request made to headless CMS every time a user logs in (especially that the app is made in such a way that every page requires to load about 6 posts).

 Finally, I chose Meteor as a framework.
 Why not an other framework?
-No real reason behind it except that I saw an interesting front-end position which required to know Meteor(Oh! and user Auth seems quite easy to setup).
-So I want to make this an easy to use boilerplate and maybe  So maybe I'll make an other boilerplate using an other framework (MERN?).
+No real reason behind it except that I wanted to learn a bit more about it (Oh! and user Auth and management seems quite easy to setup).
+So maybe I'll make an other boilerplate using an other framework.

-You can find a version of it working at
-Even if intial loading can be a bit slow, thanks to React and the general architecture of the app, navigation can be quite smooth and fast I think.
+You can find a version of it working at meteoreactblog.herokuapp.com Even if intial loading can be a bit slow, thanks to React and the general architecture of the app, navigation can be quite smooth and fast I think.

 ## Get Started